pestbarn/starburst.css/README.md

 | Safari (mobile) | 601.1 (iOS 9.3)              |
 *Have you tested in other browsers?
 Please leave a comment [here](https://github.com/pestbarn/starburst.css/issues/1).*

-## Contributing
-Please use the `gh-pages` branch when adding your contributions.
-This way, you'll already have a site configured for use with Haml, Gruntfile, Gemfile, package.json, and Sass + Compass.
-When contributing, please make a pull request - don't push to `master`.

-You'll find the `gh-pages` branch [right here](https://github.com/pestbarn/starburst.css/tree/gh-pages#recommended-workflow-for-contributing-os-x).

 ## Credits
 * Special thanks to [Calley Nye](https://about.me/calleynye) for the [original inspiration](http://codepen.io/syren/pen/Ahkrv) which got me started on Starburst.css,
 * To [Lea Verou](http://lea.verou.me/) for the exceptional [Prism.js](http://prismjs.com/)